Protect Your Data: Strategies for Data Loss Prevention and Corruption Control

 Data Access Controls

-Data access controls are essential for limiting access to sensitive information to authorized individuals.
-This involves implementing policies and procedures that define who can access what data and under what circumstances.
-Access controls can be implemented at various levels, including:
+Data access controls are essential for limiting access to sensitive information.
+They define who can access specific data and under what circumstances, and can be implemented at various levels:

 Identity Management Tools